 Metaxas' grandiose vision was to create a utopian Third Greek Civilisation, based on its glorious ancient and Byzantine past, but what he actually created was more like a Greek version of the Third Reich.
 He exiled or imprisoned opponents, banned trade unions and the recently established Kommounistiko Komma Elladas (KKE, the Greek Communist Party), imposed press censorship and created a secret police force and fascist-style youth movement.
 But Metaxas is best known for his reply of ohi (no) to Mussolini's ultimatum to allow Italians passage through Greece at the beginning of WWII, thus maintaining Greece's policy of strict neutrality.
 The Italians invaded Greece, but the Greeks drove them back into Albania.

 A prerequisite of Hitler's plan to invade the Soviet Union was a secure southern flank in the Balkans.
 The British, realising this, asked Metaxas if they could land troops in Greece.
 He gave the same reply as he had given the Italians, but then died suddenly in January 1941.
 The king replaced him with the more timid Alexandros Koryzis, who agreed to British forces landing in Greece.
 Koryzis committed suicide when German troops invaded Greece on 6 April 1941.
-The Nazis vastly outnumbered the defending Greek, British, Australian and New Zealand troops, and the whole country was under Nazi occupation within a few weeks.
+The Germans vastly outnumbered the defending Greek, British, Australian and New Zealand troops, and the whole country was under German occupation within a few weeks.
 The civilian population suffered appallingly during the occupation, many dying of starvation.
-The Nazis rounded up more than half the Jewish population and transported them to death camps.
+The Germans rounded up between 60,000 and 70,000 Greek Jews, at least 80% of the country's Jewish population, and transported them to death camps.

 Numerous resistance movements sprang up.
 The dominant three were Ellinikos Laïkos Apeleftherotikos Stratos (ELAS), the left-wing Ethnikon Apeleftherotikon Metopon (EAM) and the right-wing Ethnikos Dimokratikos Ellinikos Syndesmos (EDES).
 These groups fought one another with as much venom as they fought the Germans, often with devastating results for the civilian Greek population.